Eagle in a Cage (Hallmark Hall of Fame): Production

 The production was nominated in six categories at the 18th Primetime Emmy Awards.
-Millard Lampell won the Emmy for outstanding writing achievement in drama, and James Daly won for outstanding performance by an actor in a supporting role in a drama.
-The remaining nominations were as outstanding dramatic program, for Trevor Howard for outstanding performance by an actor in a leading role, or Pamela Franklin as outstanding performance by an actress in a supporting role, and for George Schaefer for outstanding directorial achievement in drama.
+Lampell won the Emmy for Outstanding Writing Achievement in Drama, and James Daly won for Outstanding Performance by an Actor in a Supporting Role in a Drama.
+The remaining nominations were: Outstanding Dramatic Program, Outstanding Performance by an Actor in a Leading Role for Trevor Howard, Outstanding Performance by an Actress in a Supporting Role for Pamela Franklin, and Outstanding Directorial Achievement in Drama for Schaefer.